salesmiguelz/100-days-of-code/log.md

 ### Day 61: March 25, 2022

 **Today's Progress**: Starting to implement the minesweeper board logic.
 I will be offline for about 3 days since I'm going on a field trip for college.
 See you soon :)

+### Day 62: March 30, 2022

+**Today's Progress**: After 5 days off from this challenge because of my college field trip, I'm finally back.
+Also, I talked to some of my friends and decided I will study React instead of React Native.
+I think it suits better with what I'm aiming for my career.
+Today I studied about the React market and some tools to use with it.
+Let's start again from the beginning!